 Aviation SMS roles are used to organize different responsibilities in your aviation safety program.
 Each role in your SMS will have separate responsibilities.
 SMS roles are assigned to each of your employees.

-You should develop roles in the very beginning of starting an SMS.
-Roles provide significant benefit by helping you:
+You should develop roles at the very beginning of starting an SMS.
+Roles provide significant benefits by helping you:

 - Define expectations of different types of employees;

-- Provide guidance to employees for what is expected of them in the SMS; and
+- Guide employees for what is expected of them in the SMS; and

 - Control access to information.